Bioenergetics and Quinones

 We combine experimental and computational approaches.
 This goes from developing tools for genome annotation of the proteins involved in the pathways, to the study of their functional diversification, and in vivo testing of their predicted functions.

-An example of study using these combined approaches was recently published.
+An example of study that combines experimental and computational approaches was recently published.
 We show the diversity of the pathway used by Pseudomonadota (ex-proteobacteria) to produce ubiquinone, and at the same time explore the diversification of the flavin monooxygenase (FMO) protein family by gene transfers and duplications.

 Evolution and diversification of the UQ-FMO protein family.
 Members of this family of hydroxylases evolved by duplication different regio-selectivities within the ubiquinone biosynthetic pathway - being able to hydroxylase Carbon 1, 5 and/or 6 of the UQ precursor.
 Figure from Kazemzadeh et al. Mol.
 Biol.
 Evol, 2023.

 Team members also recently characterized a new pathway for ubiquinone production, which is O2-independent (contrary to the classical, O2-dependent one).
-We are currently working on understanding its origin and physiological role.
+We could recently contribute to understanding its origin and physiological role.

 We recently published a study on the repertoire of quinones found in Pseudomonadota and how the dynamics of this repertoire likely accompagnied the diversification of aerobic, facultative aerobic, microaerophilic and anaerobic metabolisms.
 To this end, we proposed an evolutionary scenario to explain the variable content in quinones across Pseudomonadota.